Promise tracker: What the parties are pitching on the campaign trail - Energeticcity.ca

-OTTAWA — A running list of specific promises made by the Liberals, Conservatives, NDP and Greens since the official start of the campaign on Sept.
+OTTAWA — A running list of specific promises announced by the Liberals, Conservatives, NDP and Greens since the official start of the campaign on Sept.
 11.

 Liberals